Summer Camp Activities: 26 Fun Ideas for Kids (Indoor + Outdoor)

 3. Obstacle Course

-Obstacle courses test a camper’s agility, coordination, and perseverance.
-Teams of kids work together to complete various physical challenges.
+Obstacle courses test agility, coordination, and perseverance.
+Kids work in teams to complete physical challenges—then cheer each other on to finish strong.

 >>> READ MORE: Summer Camps for Teens – Ultimate Guide